kshedden/seqmatch/README.md

   20 hashes, and PMatch around 0.9-1).
 Alternatively, the parameters can be passed using command-line flags, as discussed below.

-* The tab-delimited output columns are:
+* The output consists of two files: a fastq file containing non-matching reads, and a tab-delimited match file, whose output columns are:

 1. Read sequence